 - “E-discovery: Resolving issues through a collaborative approach,” InsideCounsel.com (November 13, 2012)

 - “E-discovery: Potential cost shifting for document review,” InsideCounsel.com (October 16, 2012)

 - “E-discovery: GCs must consider the obligation to preserve electronic documents maintained by third parties,” InsideCounsel.com (September 18, 2012)

 - Byline: “Precautions Essential in Multinational Agreements,” Executive Counsel (n/k/a Today’s General Counsel) (June/July 2012)

 - “The Need to Closely Review the Release Language Contained in Your Settlement Agreements,” IDC Quarterly (Fourth Quarter 2011)

 - “Determining the Trigger Date for the Statute of Limitations in an Accounting Malpractice Action,” IDC Quarterly (First Quarter 2011).

-As a faculty member for the Illinois Institute of Continuing Legal Education, Marty speaks regularly at the "Basic Skills" seminar for new Illinois lawyers.
+As a faculty member for the Illinois Institute of Continuing Legal Education, Marty speaks regularly at the “Basic Skills” seminar for new Illinois lawyers.
 He is a member of the Illinois State Bar Association, the Chicago Bar Association, the Defense Research Institute, the Illinois Association of Defense Trial Counsel and the Society of Trial Lawyers.
-Marty also serves as a delegate for the Much Shelist International Alliance of Law Firms and serves on the organization's Policy and Member Services Committee.
+Marty also serves as a delegate of Much Shelist to the International Alliance of Law Firms and serves on the organization's Policy and Member Services Committee.
 While in law school, he served on the John Marshall Law Review, and won a Graduate School Scholarship Award and the Dean Herzog Scholarship.
 Marty has been designated an Illinois Super Lawyer (2012-2014), an honor given to the top 5% of attorneys in the state.